omvasu/DDoS-Datasets/README.md

 DDoS generated Datasets
 This Dataset was produced on a single machine equipped with an Intel i7 11th generation 2.30 GHz processor, 64 GB RAM, and a 2 TB hard disk.
 Within a VMware environment, four virtual machines were set up, comprising one Linux machine (LVPC), two Windows machines (WVPC-1 and WVPC-2), and one Windows server (WVS).
 These virtual machines were interconnected through VMware network adapters on single NIC card of the host machine with IP version 6 addresses.
 To generate a traffic in the instance of an attack, an ICMPv6 DDoS attack was launched using a Scapy script.
 The attack is launched from two virtual machines (LVPC and WVPC-1), targeting the Windows server (WVS).
 The ensuing network traffic, encompassing both normal activity and the ICMPv6 attack, was captured on the Windows server (WVS) using Wireshark, resulting in a dataset size of 18.3 MB (60,000 bytes/sec).
 Subsequently, the captured traffic underwent transformation into an Excel sheet as scdtsets.csv of size 58.2 MB.
 The proposed Model was employed on these data sets.

+DISCLAIMER

+This Dataset is provided solely for educational and research purposes.
+The author assumes no responsibility or liability for any misuse, damages, losses, or consequences arising from its use.
+Users are strongly advised to use this code responsibly, ethically, and in compliance with all applicable laws and regulations.